azizkayumov/Sockets-programming-in-C/README.md

   1) Compile and execute alpha_bank.c
   2) The IP and port number should be printed on the terminal of executed alpha_bank.c:
   3) Open another terminal
-  4) Using telnet service, connect to the IP and port number, for example, type: telnet 127.0.0.1 8888
+  4) Using telnet service, connect to the IP and port number, for example, just type:

+      telnet 127.0.0.1 8888
-  5) Now you are using a simple ATM, there are to bank accounts with card numbers and balances:
+  5) Now you are using a simple ATM, there are two bank accounts with card numbers and balances:

         -  char* card_number1="0000 0000 0000 0000";
         -  unsigned int balance1 = 1000;